SinhaAnishKumar/SinhaAnishKumar/README.md

 I love to learn and contribute in any and every possible way.
 The green dots on my [**GitHub** profile](https://github.com/AnishKumarSinha) represent my journey :running_man:
-- 🌱 I’m currently learning web design. 🌱
+- 🌱 I’m currently learning web development. 🌱
 - 💬 Email - sinhanish.rajan@gmail.com 💞️
 - 😉 Funfact - If you water water, it grows. 😉